Pre-Departure Student Guide

 Welcome to New York

 Prepare for EF Academy New York by reviewing this page filled with helpful information, including packing lists, instructions about flying to the US and what to expect during your first days on campus.
+You'll also find more specific information in the Student Handbook.

-Welcome Plan Webinars:
+Welcome Plan Videos:

 Documents and items